 You may or may not find yourself doing a weird dance at après–ski trying to figure out how to get your jacket disconnected from your pants, better yet just buy a pair of The North Face pants and this problem will go away

 Helmet compatible hoods are great, especially when its storming.
-Sometimes though the hood on the Free Thinker Jacket can seem a bit too big especially if your not wearing a helmet on the way up the mountain.
+Sometimes though the hood on the Free Thinker Jacket can seem a bit too big especially if you’re not wearing a helmet on the way up the mountain.
 The North Face States that the Free Thinker Jacket comes with the following :

 Adjustable, helmet-compatible, fixed hood